braid-org/braid-blob/README.md

 ## Browser Client API

-A simple browser client is included for subscribing to blob updates.
+A simple browser client (`client.js`) is included for subscribing to blob updates.
+Here's how to use it:

 ```html
 <script src="https://unpkg.com/braid-http@~1.3/braid-http-client.js"></script>